-DUI SENTENCE ENHANCEMENTS IN CLEMSON
+DUI AND DUAC SENTENCE ENHANCEMENTS IN CLEMSON

 Sentence enhancements are generally facts and circumstances that allow a sentencing judge to enhance, or increase, the sentence that ordinarily applies to your crime.
 Some of the factors or circumstances that can increase your sentence include the following: